-We've got nine tips for staying organised when you travel, so whether you're packing for just two nights or two weeks, here's our guide to everything you need to keep your luggage neat and tidy.
+We've got nine tips for staying organised when you travel, so whether you're packing for just two nights or two weeks, here's our guide to everything you need to keep your luggage neat and tidy this holiday season.

 1. Write a list (early)